What is the key interest rate?

 What role does the ECB’s key interest rate play?

-Key interest rates particularly influence the interest rate environment at the short end, the so-called money market, and thus maturities of up to a maximum of 1Y.
+Key interest rates particularly influence the interest rate landscape at the short end, the so-called money market, and therefore maturities of up to a maximum of one year.
 This means that the central banks control the interest rate level at the short end with their interest rate policy.
-For example, the interest rates (“yields”) on German government bonds, which have long yielded a negative return, have turned positive as a result of the central bank’s recent interest rate hikes.
+For example, the yield curve of German government bonds, which had been yielding negative returns for a long time, turned positive as a result of the most recent interest rate hikes by the central bank.

-The interest rates (also referred to as yields) of long maturities are formed on the capital market.
-When calculating yields, the current daily prices of, for example, government bonds and the interest payments on these bonds (coupons) are taken into account.
-Therefore, the interest payments (coupons) on bonds differ from the yields, since the prices and thus the yields of bonds change daily, even second-by-second, in line with the new interest rate expectations of the market participants.
+Interest rates (also known as “yields”) for long maturities are calculated on the capital market.
+When calculating “yields”, the current daily prices of government bonds, for example, and the interest payments on these bonds (“coupons”) are taken into account.
+This is why the interest payments (“coupons”) on bonds differ from the yields, as the prices and therefore the yields of bonds change daily, even by the second, in line with the new interest rate expectations of market participants.

-The market participants analyze which interest rate decisions are to be expected from the central bank and act accordingly.
-They are mainly guided by the inflation trend and the economic picture.
-In recent years, the central banks themselves have also acted as market participants in longer-dated bonds by buying government and corporate bonds.
+Market participants analyze which interest rate decisions can be expected from the central bank and act accordingly.
+They are mainly guided by inflation trends and the economic picture.
+In recent years, central banks themselves have also acted as market participants in longer-term bonds by buying government and corporate bonds.
 This is part of the monetary policy instruments that a central bank has at its disposal.

 So, what is THE key interest rate?

-Strictly speaking, there are several key interest rates of the ECB.
+Strictly speaking, there are several key ECB interest rates.
 As a rule, the key interest rate is the interest rate at which commercial banks can borrow money from the ECB.
-This interest rate is also called the main refinancing rate.
+This interest rate is also known as the main refinancing rate.

-Oesterreichische Nationalbank defines the key interest rate as follows: short-term interest rate whose change influences other interest rates.
-The term “key interest rate” primarily refers to interest rates that can be set by a central bank as part of its monetary policy measures.
+The Oesterreichische Nationalbank defines the key interest rate as follows: Short-term interest rate whose change influences other interest rates.
+The key interest rate is primarily defined as interest rates that can be set by a central bank as part of its monetary policy measures.

 What are the European Central Bank’s interest rates?